Abarim Publications' online Biblical Hebrew Dictionary

 - אל ('el), which is a rare, truncated variant of the demonstrative pronoun אלה ('eloah) discussed above.

-The root-verb אלה ('ala II) means to swear or curse, which makes some scholars embrace the view that God is He Who Swears, or even simply The Oath.
+The verb אלה ('ala II) means to swear or curse, which makes some scholars embrace the view that God is He Who Swears, or even simply The Oath.
 This is not all that far fetched because the name Elisheba (which in Greek is Elizabeth) means just that: God Is Oath.
-Our verb is essentially a vehicle to express fidelity, and whether etymologically sound or not, it declares that God will always be true to His word (the Faithful One — see Revelation 19:11).
+Our verb is essentially a vehicle to express fidelity, and whether etymologically sound or not, it declares that God will always be true to his word (the Faithful One — see Revelation 19:11).

 Our verb אלה ('ala II) occurs only sporadically; the more common verb for to swear is שבע (shaba').
 Our verb אלה ('ala II) means to swear in the sense of taking an oath before God (1 Kings 8:31, Hosea 10:4), or it may denote a curse (Judges 17:2), or a kind of adjuration or spell (1 Samuel 14:24).